liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/09-advanced-customization-with-ext-plugins/09-advanced-customization-with-ext-plugins-intro.markdown

 ## Creating an Ext Plugin

-Ext plugins are powerful tools for extending Liferay.
+Ext plugins are powerful tools for extending @product@.
 Because they increase the complexity of your Liferay instance, you should only use an Ext plugin if you're sure you can't accomplish your goal in a different way.
 You can only create Ext plugins from a Plugins SDK.
-If you're using a
-[Liferay Workspace](/develop/tutorials/-/knowledge_base/7-0/liferay-workspace)
-to create your @project@ projects, you can
+If you're using a [Liferay Workspace](/develop/tutorials/-/knowledge_base/7-0/liferay-workspace) to create your @project@ projects, you can
 [merge a Plugins SDK instance](/develop/tutorials/-/knowledge_base/7-0/configuring-a-liferay-workspace#using-a-plugins-sdk-from-your-workspace)